 - Housing Choice Voucher Program (Section 8) – Funding that allows low-income residents to choose to lease or in some cases purchase privately owned housing.
 It is a TBRA; the subsidy is not housing-specific, it stays with the family.

 - Project-based Rental Assistance – Subsidy stays with the project and program participants receive subsidized housing from staying in housing provided by the project.
 This is facilitated by a contract with HUD or a local housing agency and the private owner to provide rental assistance for low-income residents.
 Great details on PBRA here.

 - McKinney Act Programs (funding dedicated to addressing homelessness): PH – Permanent Housing (permanent housing and rapid rehousing), Transitional Housing, Supportive Services Only, HMIS – Housing Management Information Systems, HP – Homelessness Prevention

 - Section 202 Supportive Housing for the Elderly – Provided direct loans and capital advances from HUD to nonprofit entities to expand affordable with supportive services for the elderly.
 No funding since 2012 per HUD HRE but the previously funded housing programs still exist.

-- Housing Trust Fund – Block grant funds allocated to states to serve people with very low incomes and have the most acute housing needs.
+- Housing Trust Fund – Block grant funds allocated to states to serve people with very low incomes and who have the most acute housing needs.
 States decide on funding priorities.
-90% of HTF funds must be used for the production, rehabilitation and operation of affordable rental housing and up to 10% to support first-time homeownership programs. $267 million awarded to states in 2018 and represents a year over year increase from 2016.
+90% of HTF funds must be used for the production, rehabilitation, and operation of affordable rental housing, and up to 10% to support first-time homeownership programs. $267 million was awarded to states in 2018 and represents a year-over-year increase from 2016.